uaf-arctic-eco-modeling/dvm-dos-tem/mads_calibration/README.md

 MADS-TEM parameter calibration
 ===========================================

 The autocalibration (AC) process is focused on matching average above- and below-ground carbon and nitrogen stocks and fluxes.
 We match mean annual observed values during the equilibrium run period to ensure that the model represents the history of a given site.
-All parameters and observations are vectors, where an element of a vector represents a given plant functional type (PFT) within a given vegetation community type or a subsurface parameter.
+All parameters and observations are vectors, where an element of a vector represents a given plant functional type (PFT) within a given vegetation community type (CMT)  or a subsurface parameter.
 The calibration parameters can be found in [`paramters/calparbgc.txt`](https://github.com/uaf-arctic-eco-modeling/dvm-dos-tem/blob/calib/parameters/cmt_calparbgc.txt) and targets can be found in [`calibration/calibration_targets.py`](https://github.com/uaf-arctic-eco-modeling/dvm-dos-tem/blob/calib/calibration/calibration_targets.py).
 For example, if we calibrating parameters for CMT4 then the corresponding targets will be under CMT4 as well.
 ## Parameters (above ground)
 | Name          | Description         |
 | ------------- |  ------------------ |